hasseily/Deathlord-Relorded/Deathlord-Relorded/DOCUMENTATION.md

 - Much more information is available in battle, such as turns disabled or XP gained.
 - Brand new inventory screen accessible via `INS` or the "Relorded" menu.
 - Original interface accessible via `F11` or the "Relorded" menu.
 The new rules still apply.
 If you want to play the original game, just load up the images in the "Images" directory in your favorite Apple 2 emulator.
 But we have no idea why you'd want to do this unless you're a masochist.
+- Toggle with `F10` between the pseudo-Japanese words and classic English language D&D. I took the liberty to significantly change the meaning to some of them in order to better align them with their stats.
 - Cheat-sheet spell window accessible via `Alt-S` or the "Relorded" menu.
 - Some real cheats also available for those who really can't be bothered playing _correctly_.